 Let the travel go forth.

 After a while, the players would notice how disengaged the Danish Prince would be to the affairs of the court.
-And they would start to dispense their own justice by trading fouls.
+And they would start to dispense their own justice.
 A push here, a shove there, soon a friendly game would turn into a barroom brawl.
 But even with a need for royal intervention, the prince would still hold back.